A planet-host ratio relation to synthesize microlensing and transiting exoplanet demography from Roman

+Conceivably, one could imagine some statistical differences in planet bulk properties between the currently observed planet sample and a future sample from Roman based on microlensing and transit samples that will both span across much larger distances.
+Such differences might arise for example from differences in host metallicity distributions.
+These differences could alter the planet mass-radius relation, the PHRR, or indeed any other relations of planet bulk characteristics.
+Undoubtedly, it will be important to gain as much insight as possible on Roman host properties in order to factor in such effects.
+The Roman GBTDS multi-filter strategy, high astrometric sensitivity, and ability to directly detect many host lenses will play crucial roles.

-We then applied a series of selection cuts beginning with the IAU definition of an exoplanet, which imposes the conditions that $q < 2 / (25 + \sqrt{621})$ and that the planet mass should be less than the limit for deuterium burning \citep{IAU2022}, which we take to be 13~$M_J$.
+In order to generate a more robust and reliable dataset, we then applied a series of selection cuts beginning with the IAU definition of an exoplanet, which imposes the conditions that $q < 2 / (25 + \sqrt{621})$ and that the planet mass should be less than the limit for deuterium burning \citep{IAU2022}, which we take to be 13~$M_J$.

 We consider the plausibility of planet mass and radius pairs based on how they compare with equations of state for a planet comprised purely of iron, taken from \citet{Fortney2007}.
-Setting the rock mass fraction to 0, the radius of such a planet, $R_{\rm Fe}$, depends on its mass $M_p$ as
+Typically, models of terrestrial planets involve some combination of iron, rock and water, sometimes with a small atmosphere component \citep{Fortney2007, Zeng2019}.
+The limiting form of such a model is a planet of pure iron, and so we take this as the maximal density case.
+Setting the rock mass fraction to zero, the radius of such a planet, $R_{\rm Fe}$, depends on its mass $M_p$ as

 where all quantities are in Earth units.
 For an equivalent expression for $M_{\rm Fe}$, we recast $M_p \rightarrow M_{\rm Fe}$ and $R_{\rm Fe} \rightarrow R_p$ in Eqn~\ref{eqn:iron_radius}, with $R_p$ the planet radius, and rearrange to get